mykalmorton/loan_qualifier_app_for_class/README.md

 1. Create a new repository on GitHub and initialize it with a README file
 2. Create a folder on your local machine
-3. Open terminal and move to that folder
-$ cd FOLDER
+3. Open terminal and move to that folder $ cd FOLDER
-4. Add the remote URL as origin
-$ git remote add origin https://github.com/mykalmorton/loan_qualifier_app_for_class.git
+4. Add the remote URL as origin $ git remote add origin https://github.com/mykalmorton/loan_qualifier_app_for_class.git
-5. Now using the pull command, you can ‘pull’ down the README file onto the local folder
-a. $ git pull origin master
+5. Now using the pull command, you can ‘pull’ down the README file onto the local folder $ git pull origin master
-6. Add your current files in the local folder to the staging area
-a. $ git add –-all
+6. Add your current files in the local folder to the staging area $ git add –-all
-7. Commit your changes
-$ git commit -m "your commit message e.g. First commit"
+7. Commit your changes $ git commit -m "your commit message e.g. First commit"
-8. Push your changes to the master branch
-$ git push origin master
+8. Push your changes to the master branch $ git push origin master

 ---